How many Small Businesses are in Connecticut? And how many Small Businesses have been protected from data theft?

 The main barrier for small businesses is a lack of financial resources.
 Small Business Organizations would say like, “We can’t manage to carry a full-time IT person.

 These are valid reasons because small businesses start with small capital, but you need to find ways other than this.
-Cybersecurity strategies or strong passwords are not optional; they need to be regarded as basic.
+Cybersecurity strategies or strong passwords are not optional; they need to regard as basic.

 However it works for your business; find a reliable IT person to oversee your Cybersecurity efforts.
 There must be someone who watches over employees work if they are wearing multiple hats.